bkase/DoctorPretty/README.md

 ## WIP do not use yet

-The implementation is currently broken and does not have tests yet.
+The implementation does not have larger stress tests yet.

 Please feel free to contribute though!